Edmonton City Centre: Gallery

 The mall's Tim Hortons in 2007.

 The mall's Booster Juice (after hours) in 2011.

 Business

-Edmonton City Centre is home to two office towers and one unique office conversion property located on the site of the original Woodwards: TD Tower, Oxford Tower and Centre Point Place are all connected to the shopping centre by way of integrated pedway.
-These office properties combine for a total of approximately 665,000 square feet with the towers ranging from 24 to 28 storeys in height.
+Edmonton City Centre includes two office towers, TD Tower and 102A Tower, as well as Centre Point Place, an office conversion occupying part of the former Woodward's department store.
+The office properties are integrated with the shopping centre and connected to surrounding downtown buildings and transit facilities through the Edmonton Pedway network.

 CBC

-The Canadian Broadcasting Corporation's English and French services in Edmonton are located at Edmonton City Centre.
-CBC operations based at ECC include television stations CBXT-DT and CBXFT-DT; as well as the radio stations CBX, CBX-FM, and CHFA-FM.
+The Canadian Broadcasting Corporation's English- and French-language services in Edmonton are based at Edmonton City Centre.
+CBC operations at the complex include television stations CBXT-DT and CBXFT-DT, as well as radio stations CBX, CBX-FM, and CHFA-FM.